 Although there are pre-recorded parts, I never have a set list that I follow.
 I bind together those parts in the way it seems suitable for the moment and add some stuff on top and in between.

 Would you consider yourself a DJ or live performer?
 Or a mixture of both?

 I never wanted to be a DJ and I never saw myself as one.
-I love to collect records and I love to play those records out, but being a DJ for me is someone like Kornél Kovács or Henrik Berqvist.
-Those two guys for me have always been what I would consider to be real DJs.
+I love to collect records and I love to play those records out, but being a DJ, for me, is someone like Kornél Kovács or Henrik Berqvist.
+Those two guys have always been what I would consider real DJs.
 They love playing records and they know it very well—and they think a lot about it too.
-Especially Henrik, as long as I’ve know him, seven years now, he’s always had it on his mind.
+Especially Henrik, as long as I’ve known him, which is around seven years now, he’s always had it on his mind.
 He’s a real DJ in that sense.
 Me, I just play records.
-For me, a DJ is something else.
-Someone that is really into the whole art form of doing it.
+For me, a DJ is something else, someone that is really into the whole art form of doing it.
 That’s never been my biggest interest.
 I’ve always been more into sounds and creating sounds.
 I think there’s a difference between a “DJ” and a real DJ.
 There are not very many real DJs I would say.